kanata-kan/store-management-system/docs/phases/phase-7/task-7.12-alerts-management.md

 - Add export to CSV/Excel for reporting
 - Add custom threshold settings per category or brand
 - Add alert history (when did product become low stock, when was it restocked)
-- Add integration with Inventory-In page (pre-fill form when clicking "Approvisionner")
+- Add integration with Inventory-In page (pre-fill form when clicking "Approvisionner") ✅ **COMPLETED** - Product is now pre-selected when navigating from Alerts page

 All future improvements should continue using the same server-side query and clean architecture principles established in this task.